 For millions of Americans who have back pain, though, the fun and excitement of vacationing can be quickly diminished with the sudden pain of a spine condition.
 Flare-ups from bone spurs, sciatica, herniated discs or other spinal injuries can ruin even the most enjoyable activities.
 Back pain is one of the problems of everyday life that can easily “tag along” on your vacation.

 So, what can you do to keep back pain from ruining your good time?
 It turns out that there are a number of things you can do to help prevent neck pain and back pain on vacation.

 For lots of vacationers, part of the thrill of getting away lies in the actual travel to the destination.
-For those who have back pain, though, the idea of traveling in cramped airplanes, trains and cars inspires dread.
+For those who have back pain, though, the idea of traveling in cramped airplanes, trains and cars sounds like anything but fun.
 Here are some tips to help minimize back pain while traveling:

 - Pack lightly, and avoid moving luggage whenever possible.
 Use rolling luggage to minimize strain.
 Ask skycaps, taxi drivers and your travel companion(s) to help do the heavy lifting.

 - If traveling by commercial transport, ask to be seated in spaces with extra legroom.
 If possible, upgrade your seating class to one with more comfortable seats and more space.

 - If traveling by car, make frequent rest stops, and try to avoid driving for too long a stretch at a time.
 Consider breaking your trip into smaller chunks so that you can have more time to recuperate between car rides.
 Share the driving responsibilities with a partner, and use cruise control if you can.